Anbil Poyyamozhi

 Anbil Poyyamozhi was an Indian politician and a former Member of the Legislative Assembly (MLA) of Tamil Nadu.
-He was a close confidant and friend of current Chief Minister of Tamil Nadu M. K. Stalin.
+He was a close confidant and friend of former Chief Minister of Tamil Nadu M. K. Stalin.

 Poyyamozhi was elected to the Tamil Nadu legislative assembly from Tiruchirappalli - II constituency as a DMK candidate in the 1989 and 1996 elections.
 He was a son of the former Dravida Munnetra Kazhagam (DMK) minister Anbil P. Dharmalingam and the elder brother of Anbil Periyasamy, who was persuaded to contest the vacant Tiruchirapalli seat in the by-election resulting from Anbil Poyyamozhi's death.
 Poyyamozhi's son, Anbil Mahesh Poyyamozhi, was elected as the MLA for Thiruverumbur constituency in 2016 and also serves as the current Minister for School Education in Tamil Nadu from 2021.

 Formation of the DMK Youth Wing

 The DMK Youth Wing was officially launched in 1980 at the Jhansi Rani Park in Madurai.
 During the second anniversary of the Youth Wing in 1982, held in Tiruchirappalli, a seven-member organizing committee was formed.
 This committee included both M.K.
 Stalin and Anbil Poyyamozhi.
 The team traveled extensively across Tamil Nadu, establishing the Youth Wing at the district, union, and town levels.
 Stalin was appointed as the State Secretary of the Youth Wing, while Poyyamozhi served as Deputy Secretary.
-Under Stalin’s leadership, the Youth Wing gained significant momentum, and he came to be popularly known as “Thalapathi” (Commander).
+Under Stalin's leadership, the Youth Wing gained significant momentum, and he came to be popularly known as “Thalapathi” (Commander).
 The headquarters for the Youth Wing was set up at Anbagam, which continues to serve as its base of operations.